Purchasing a Vacation Home | by Guest Author Linda Stern, Licensed Insolvency Trustee

 Your Own Vacation Home

 Owning a vacation home is a fascination for many people.
-In addition to being a getaway from the city, the property may turn into a lucrative long-term investment.
+In addition to becoming your getaway from the city, the property may turn into a lucrative long-term investment.
 The desire to purchase one often starts as an emotional decision while renting a cabin or cottage, or even visiting friends at their country home.
-It is an irresistible prospect while watching your family kick back, relax and enjoy themselves in ways that you cannot at home.
+It is an irresistible prospect when you watch your family kick back, relax and enjoy themselves in ways that you cannot at home.
 Wouldn’t your own place make all of this so much more accessible?

 Before you take the big plunge to purchase a vacation home, here are some practicalities to consider, first.

-Experts suggest the most desirable locations for vacation homes are beside oceans, lakes or rivers, or near mountains.
-It goes without saying that you should visit the property several times to get acquainted with it.
-Your tolerance about the commute must remain a big factor in this decision.
+Experts suggest the most desirable locations for vacation homes are beside oceans, lakes and rivers or near mountains.
+It goes without saying that you should visit the location several times to get acquainted with it.
+Your tolerance with the commute must remain a big factor in this decision.
 Travelling to your vacation home will often coincide with rush hour and holiday traffic.
-In addition, you must also consider whether the roads are properly maintained for your seasonal visits.
+In addition, you must also consider whether the roads are properly maintained for seasonal visits.
 You might have to budget for extra transportation costs like a ferry, boat or plane ride to get you there.

 The longer and more expensive the commute, the less accessible this property will be in reality.
 You might only use it if the commute remains convenient and affordable for your lifestyle.

 You may consider building your home or cabin from scratch on a stretch of land with a stunning view.
 If so, research the service costs thoroughly.
 A property that requires water, hydro and sewer to be linked up will cost more than you bargained for.

 Furthermore, you should also investigate the zoning bylaws carefully.
 If you expect to own a peaceful oasis with a view, you must ensure that a busy high-rise hotel or noisy amusement park will not go up in the future to block your view or disturb your peace.